costycnc/minimal-asm-to-hex-to-arduino/README.md

 I hope that appreciate this super easy mode to compile a simple asm to hex code and after with online program to upload to arduino.

-AND I APPRECIATE IF LEAVE A COMMENT IF HAVE PROBLEMS OF IT IS WORKING!
+I APPRECIATE IF LEAVE A COMMENT IF HAVE PROBLEMS OF IT IS WORKING!

 IF YOU ARE CURIOUSLY ABOUT ME VISIT MY PAGE HTTPS://WWW.COSTYCNC.IT